Kader Bahini: Area of operations

-The kader Bahini operated inside Tangail area.
-Throughout the Bangladesh Liberation war the force stayed inside Bangladeshi territory and did not move to India like many other units of the Mukti Bahini.
-Kader Siddiqui the founder and leader of Kader Bahini was himself a native of Tangail.
+The Kader Bahini operated inside Tangail area and allied with the Afsar Battalion, fought against the Pakistan Armed Forces in Tangail.
+Throughout the War, the force stayed inside Bangladeshi territory and did not move to India, like many other units of the Mukti Bahini.
+Kader Siddiqui, the founder and leader of Kader Bahini was himself a native of Tangail.

 Jahazmara battle

 On 10 August 1971, Kader Bahini in Tangail attacked two ships of the Pakistan army containing arms, ammunition and fuel.
 The two ships were named ST Razan and SU Engineers LC-3.
-They were attacked on the convergence point of Jamuna and Dhaleswari rivers at Sirajkandi.
-After a brief battle, Kader Bahini emerged as the winning side.
-They destroyed the supplies harming the logistics of Pakistan army in the region.
-The Battle came to be known as Jahazmara(Ship Killing).
+They were attacked on the convergence point of Jamuna and Dhaleswari Rivers at Sirajkandi.
+After a brief battle, Kader Bahini emerged victorious.
+They destroyed the supplies harming the logistics of the Pakistan Army in the region.
+The Battle came to be known as Jahazmara (Ship Killing).
 The Public Works Department built a monument near the site of the battle.

-Liberation of Tangail
+Capture of Tangail

 On 10 December 1971, 2,000 Indian paratroopers landed in Tangail.
 They joined up with Kader Bahini.
-Together they liberated Tangail from Pakistan army.
-Captain Peter, a Bengali Indian army officer had arrived on 3 December to plan the landing of the Indian troops.
+Together they captured Tangail from Pakistani rule.
+Captain Peter, a Bengali-Indian Army officer had arrived on 3 December to plan the landing of the Indian troops.
 New Tangail town was the last stronghold of Pakistan to fall in Tangail.
-Tangail was freed on 11 December 1971.
+Tangail was captured on 11 December 1971.

 Dissolution

-After the surrender of Pakistan army on 16 December 1971, Sheikh Mujib was still in Pakistan.
+After the surrender of Pakistan Army on 16 December 1971, Sheikh Mujib was still in Pakistan.
 He was sentenced to death by a military tribunal.
 Kader Siddique declared that he and his 50 thousand men would not surrender until Mujib returned.
-In 1972 after Mujib had returned from Pakistan Kader and his men surrendered his arms to Mujib on Bindubasini Boys High School in Tangail town.
+In 1972, after Mujib had returned from Pakistan, Kader and his men surrendered his arms to Mujib on Bindubasini Boys High School in Tangail town.